devItGym/katacoda-scenarios/functionsrx/step1.md

 #Function Declarations

-Scope of function declarations can be examined here...
+Scope of function declarations can be examined here...The open should now be visible...

 `1_FunctionDeclarations.js`{{open}}